dear expectant mother

 We have both had positive family experiences with adoption.
 Brett’s younger sister was adopted from China in 2002.
-Liz’s favorite cousin and his wife adopted their son nearly ten years ago.
+Liz’s favorite cousin and his wife adopted their son about ten years ago.
 Brett has two children who are looking forward to having another sibling.
 We have worked intentionally to create our blended family.
 Liz’s love for Wesley and Maxwell help her feel confident about adopting a child.
 We are hoping to raise a child together, and we feel grateful for the opportunity to welcome another child into our family through adoption.

 |Favorite Food||Lemon meringue pie|

 |Favorite Music Group||Metallica|

 |Favorite Music Group||Grateful Dead|

 |Favorite Book||The Great Gatsby|

 |Favorite Tradition||Holiday ski trips|